luke-ad-murphy/Create-PowerPoint-using-Python/README.md

+# NB
+This is a company specific example of creating ths output, and due to commercial sensitivity, underlying data files cannot be provided.
+However, the script provided helps to frame setting up such a process - to save time/resource in compiling updated and formulated PowerPoint insights packs for stakeholders.

 # Files and requirements to run process to create building analysis powerpoint

 ---

 ## Python code and associated artefacts to produce automated building analysis report (powerpoint)

-All Python code is contained in a single .py file: xxx.py.
-Python script and config file are found in the 'Code' folder.
+All Python code is contained in a single .py script.

 This file calls the config file that contains 3 parameters that end users must pass: